 - Producing cost effective access to educational biotechnology supplies and equipment, and

 - Cultivating a strong regional network of educators and community partners.

 BABEC is guided by an equity-based philosophy that a high quality science education is a necessity for all students, regardless of academic achievement, socioeconomic status, or English language proficiency.
 Through a combination of teacher professional development and highly leveraged, portable biotech supplies and equipment, BABEC helps students develop an interest in science, consider science as a career, and become scientifically literate citizens.
 BABEC programs are hard at work creating a scientifically literate, technically trained workforce that will continue to feed California’s life science innovation.

 What is biotechnology?

-Biotechnology is the set of tools that allows biologists to get answers to tough scientific questions.
-Simply put, it is the technology that allows us to do biology.
+Biotechnology is the set of tools that allows biologists to get answers to interesting biology-oriented scientific questions.
+Simply put, it is the technology that allows us to do bioscience.
 It is multidisciplinary and draws from fields as diverse as: molecular biology, biochemistry, genetics, cell biology, microbiology, engineering and design, evolutionary biology and ecology, plant science, forensics, bioinformatics, and many, many more.

 Driving all students’ critical thinking, scientific curiosity and career exploration and preparation through the development and support of a teacher community of practice.

 - Equity & access in science education for all students